MatthewJin001/RotFusion/README.md

 ## How to use
 ### Dependencies
 The code runs on Matlab R2023a without any additional dependencies.
-The necessary auxiliary functions can be found in the "Auxiliary" folder.
+The necessary auxiliary functions can be found in the "auxiliary" folder.

 ### Main Instructions
 To run the fusion calibration, call